5jt/dyalog-cookbook/manuscript/07-Handling-errors.md

 We can test this by inserting a line with a full stop[^stop] into, say, `CountLettersIn`.

 But that would be awkward.
 We don’t really want to change our source code in order to test error trapping.
-(Many an application crashed in production because a programmer forgot to remove a break point before going live.)
+(Many an application crashed in production because a programmer forgot to remove a breakpoint before going live.)
 So we put another setting in the INI file:

 ~~~
 [Config]